Staying Compliant: Unravel the Revised Personal Income Tax in Vietnam for 2024

 • School fees (excluding tertiary education) for the children of expatriate employees or Vietnamese individuals working abroad.

-• Mid-shift meals are subject to a cash cap and a maximum non-taxable amount if provided directly to employees (currently VND730,000 per month).
+• Mid-shift meals are subject to a cash cap and a maximum non-taxable amount if provided directly to employees.

 • One-time relocation expenses for expatriates arriving in Vietnam for employment and for Vietnamese individuals returning from working abroad.